Saipranav-Kotamreddy/Linux-Shell/REPORT.md

 as neither can have arguments, so they would make up the whole command line.

-If the command line matches neither keyword, the string is standardized to have specific spacing using a helper function called clean.
-There is an edge case this fails however, where if the command line is at max length, but the '>' or '>>' symbols have no spaces around them, the command line overflows.
+If the command line matches neither keyword, the string is standardized to have specific spacing using a helper function called 'clean'.
+The function "clean" removes unnecessary whitespace from the user's input command line.
+The first step in the function is to allocate memory for a new line string and set it to all zeroes using the 'memset' function.
+The next step is to define an array of characters called "whitespace" that includes the characters for space, tab, newline, carriage return, and vertical tab.
-This cleaned string is now parsed for the background job symbol, where if it is at the end, the background job flag is set, while if it is in the wrong position, an error is returned.
+However there is an edgecase where this fails; if the command line is at max length, but the '>' or '>>' symbols have no spaces around them,then command line overflows.This cleaned string is now parsed for the background job symbol; if it is at the end thenthe background job flag is set.
+However,while it is in the wrong position, then an error is returned.

 Next, the parser splits the command line based on '|' to get each individual command in the pipeline separately.
 This split also checks to make sure there